silentorb/software-production/tech-startup-business-strategy.md

 ### First to Market

 * Being first to market only provides a temporal boost to competitiveness

 * Competition isn't a sprint, it's a marathon

 * For a business to truly compete, it can't depend on the temporal boost of being first to market

+* > Pioneers are often the ones with arrows in their backs

 ## Design